How to Draw Hair

 Let’s see some examples, step by step:

-• My first step was to draw the edges of the main lock (the one which will be the base of our drawing), following the direction in a S shape.
+• My first step was to draw the outline of the main lock (the one which will be the base of our drawing), following the direction in a S shape.
 Then I filled it in to create its silhouette.

-Finally, I added some strands which move in completely different directions than the original one, to balance the composition and make it more attractive.
+Finally, I added some strands which move in completely different directions than the original one, to balance the drawing composition and make it more attractive.

 • Then I simplify, first drawing a ribbon.
 See how it becomes thinner as it approaches the tip.
 The third step is to detail the external and internal sides (A).